Garrafao/TokenChange/README.md

 The BERT model and the word2vec model can handle both, lemmatized and non-lemmatized test sentences, just by changing the parameter "lemma" to "token".

-The test sentences should be stored in a csv file with the following values for each sentence:
+The test sentences should be stored in a .csv file with the following values for each sentence:

 sentence: The lemmatized sentence.

 target_index: The index of the target word in the sentence.

 cluster: The expected cluster ID to which the word occurrence belongs.

 original_word: In case of lemmatization or pseudowords it is necessary to know what the original word was.

 sentence_token: The non-lemmatized sentence.

 sentence_pos: For each word its part-of-speech.

 ## External packages